A colourless spirit composed primarily of water and ethanol...

-By the end of the twentieth century vodka had become one of the world’s most popular spirits.
-Its natural purity gave it intrinsic appeal for northern European traditionalists, who drink it freezer-chilled and neat (not mixed with water, ice or any other liquid), as well as an ideal, neutral base for cocktails and mixers.
+By the end of the 20th century, vodka had become one of the world’s most popular spirits.
+Its natural purity gave it intrinsic appeal for northern European traditionalists, who drink it freezer-chilled and neat (not mixed with water, ice or any other liquid).
+It’s alsoan ideal neutral base for cocktails and mixers.

-Vodka is now made all across the world though notable countries of production – and ones with the highest consumption worldwide – include those in Northern, Central and Eastern Europe, collectively known as the ‘vodka belt’.
+Vodka is made all across the world, though notable countries of production – and ones with the highest consumption worldwide – include those in Northern, Central and Eastern Europe, collectively known as the ‘vodka belt’.

 - Colour: water-white and clear